This page may contain affiliate links. Learn More.

 This friendship soup activity is based on the story of stone soup.
 If you haven’t read it, check it out here.
 The story tells of a stranger who comes to town and gets everyone to work together for a good meal.
 I like to do stone soup with the kids during the year too, but this friendship soup is a little different.

 You can do this friendship soup activity with a school classroom, with your daycare like I did, or just a group of friends or a family with several kids.
 You don’t have to have a daycare to learn about loving and sharing with this.

 I ask each parent to send a vegetable with their kids to share.
 I tell them it can be fresh vegetables, like a potato, or a can of corn, or a bag of frozen peas.
 It doesn’t matter, just whatever you have around the house is fine.
 This helps the families be involved in daycare too.
 Click here to see why family involvement is so important for kids and their families.

 Once you’re ready to have the kids make the friendship soup, have each child gather at the table with what they brought to share.
 Kids get so excited about what they brought.
 If anyone forgets, just have a few things on hand to give them to add to the soup.

 Different vegetables cook at different times.
 We cooked our onion in a little oil and then added the hard veggies like raw carrots and potatoes.
 Then we cooked the soup until they were tender and then added canned and frozen stuff.
 It works great.

 Friendship soup story

 Here’s the story I tell the kids for the friendship soup activity.
 I just interject their names and the food they brought to share.

 Once upon a time, there was a village.
 The people in the village were very poor.
-One time they were so poor that no one had hardly anything to eat.
+One time they were so poor that none of them had hardly anything to eat.
 What little the people had left, they were saving, and everyone was hungry.